-This post takes you to the South Island of New Zealand.
+This post will take you to the South Island of New Zealand.
 We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

-We are taking the spectacular Crown Range (Cardrona) road from Queenstown to Wanaka after which we will drive through Lindis Pass and along the shores of Lake Pukapi .
+We are taking the spectacular Crown Range (Cardrona) road from Queenstown to Wanaka, after which we will drive through the Lindis Pass to Lake Pukapi.
 At the end of the post we will reach Aoraki Mount Cook Village.

-Lake Pukapi and Mount Cook, New Zealand South Island
+Lake Pukapi and Mount Cook on the New Zealand South Island

 The Otago region we are driving through is a spectacular place and certainly one of the most beautiful areas of New Zealand.
 There are snow-capped mountains, green valleys with rolling hills and farmland, turquoise mountain lakes, deep gorges and vast plateaus with dry grassland.

-You are welcome to join our journey through the South Island of New Zealand and from Queenstown to Mount Cook!
+You are welcome to join our journey through the New Zealand South Island, from Queenstown to Mount Cook!

-This is post number 7 on our New Zealand South Island round trip.
-You will find the whole road trip on my New Zealand South Island Road Trip in 11 Days page that shows our whole itinerary around South Island on a map.
+This is post number 7 on our South Island round trip.
+You will find the whole road trip on the New Zealand South Island Road Trip in 11 Days page that shows our whole itinerary the map.

 Queenstown to Mount Cook Drive on the Map